jdszekeres/sample-chrome-extension/README.md

 # sample-chrome-extension
-a template for a chorme extension
+a template for a chrome extension